 We can offer advice for lots of different situations.
-This includes online bullying, abuse and harassment, and when someone has put something online that:
+This includes online/digital bullying, abuse and harassment, and when someone has put something online that:

 - Tries to get someone to hurt themselves

-- Shares intimate images without consent (leaked nudes and revenge porn)
+- Shares intimate images without consent (shared nudes, for example “revenge porn”)

 - Encourages other people to send harmful messages to someone

 - Most people would think is very offensive

 - Shares someone’s sensitive private information without their permission

 - Shares confidential information about someone without their permission